-Madison County to Sell Surplus of Vehicles
+Madison County To Sell Surplus Of Vehicles

 “When it comes time to surplus a vehicle, the county makes an assessment of the vehicle to determine the best course of action for when and how to remarket it,” Purchasing Director Linda Ogden said.

-Ogden said when using a local auction company to handle the entire process, it eliminates the need for the county to allow staff time to oversee the auction.
+Ogden said when using a local auction company to handle the entire process, it eliminates the need for the county to allot staff time to oversee the auction.
+Legacy Realty & Auction is managing the county sale.

 “The auctioneer handles everything,” she said.